-What’s in the Geominero museum?
+What’s in the Museo Geominero?
 Well, pretty much everything that’s ever been dug out of the ground in Spain.
-Minerals, fossils, dinosaur bones, human skulls and gems.
-There aren’t many artifacts, but a few arrow heads make the cut, probably because they are made of flint.
-There is also a stunning collection of precious stones from around the world.
+Minerals, fossils, dinosaur bones, human skulls and arrow heads.
+This delightful but little-known Madrid museum also boasts a stunning collection of precious stones from around the world.

-Another plus is that it’s nearly always empty – few know about this place, and I have asked many people; blank faces every time.
-It’s an oasis of peace, and there are red velvet banquettes where you can sit and write your postcards or edit your Instagrams or whatever, if you are really not interested in minerals.
+Another plus is that it’s nearly always empty – few know about this place and I have asked many people; blank faces every time.
+It’s usually an oasis of peace, and there are red velvet banquettes where you can sit and write your postcards or edit your Instagrams or whatever, if you are really not interested in minerals.
+Saturday is the busiest day, but even then it’s pretty peaceful.
 Also, it’s right by Calle Ponzano of cool restaurant fame, so if you have half an hour to kill before Spanish lunchtime starts (14:00) step inside the Geominero Museum.

 Oh, and did I mention it was free?
 I know!
 Don’t forget I.D. though – they won’t let you inside without some.